MADANA-IO/madana-apiclient-go/docs/JsonEnclaveRunRequest.md

 `func (o *JsonEnclaveRunRequest) HasEnclaveExecutionType() bool`

 HasEnclaveExecutionType returns a boolean if a field has been set.

-### GetEnvironmentUUID

-`func (o *JsonEnclaveRunRequest) GetEnvironmentUUID() string`

-GetEnvironmentUUID returns the EnvironmentUUID field if non-nil, zero value otherwise.

-### GetEnvironmentUUIDOk

-`func (o *JsonEnclaveRunRequest) GetEnvironmentUUIDOk() (*string, bool)`

-GetEnvironmentUUIDOk returns a tuple with the EnvironmentUUID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironmentUUID

-`func (o *JsonEnclaveRunRequest) SetEnvironmentUUID(v string)`

-SetEnvironmentUUID sets EnvironmentUUID field to given value.

-### HasEnvironmentUUID

-`func (o *JsonEnclaveRunRequest) HasEnvironmentUUID() bool`

-HasEnvironmentUUID returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)